 What are Typical Interview Questions for Application Developers?

 Interview questions when applying for an application developer role are meant to gauge your experience.
 You can expect questions to cover everything from your background to your technical skills.
-Interviewers will likely want to see any examples of applications you’ve worked on in the past.
+Interviewers will likely want to see examples of applications you’ve worked on in the past.
 It’s helpful to have a portfolio of work ready in addition to preparing for interview questions.
 Some common questions you may be asked include:

 - What programming languages are you proficient in?